Ulbora/ccount/README.md

 # Ccount

-Ccount is a Webassembly calory counting application written in Rust.
+Ccount is a Webassembly calorie counting application written in Rust.

 Ccount is a quick and easy way to keep tract of caloric intake.
 It offeres the following: